 Reservation Blues by Sherman Alexie

-The Absolute True Diary of a Part-Time Indian Sherman Alexie
+The Absolute True Diary of a Part-Time Indian by Sherman Alexie

 The Education of Little Tree by Forest Carter (fiction)

 The Heartbeat of Wounded Knee by David Treuer (excellent comprehensive work)

 Trail of Tears: The Rise and Fall of the Cherokee Nation by John Ehle